 Here are 5 key features of the traditional training model still in use today in many organisations.

 ONE – Traditional training is mostly focuses on job-specific skills – ensuring individuals are competent, conformant or compliant in their current job, e.g. how to do a new job, how to uses systems and processes, as well as other regulatory and mandatory training.

 TWO – Traditional training is all about knowledge transfer – the focus is on “dumping “knowledge (i.e, content) into people’s heads – firstly in the classroom and more recently through e-learning courses.

 THREE – Traditional training is one-size fits all – training is designed to meet the needs of a diverse target group of people to ensure everyone has the same experience.
 But frequently this “sheep dip” approach means neither the content nor the approach meet the needs or preferences of the individuals of the members of that target group

 FOUR – Traditional training happens intermittently/periodically – and is usually seen as a “one and done” activity with very little follow-up as to the impact of the training since the focus is on measuring learning activity metrics like attendance or completion (in a LMS) rather than on job or business performance metrics.

 FIVE – Traditional training is seen as the sole responsibility of the Training (aka L&D) Department.
 Managers don’t see the growth development of their people as their pass off their problems to this department (with their specialist Instructional Designers, Trainers and LMS Administrators).

-These 5 features of training have inherent limitations as can be seen, but in the 21st century there are additional issues that mean the use of primarily the education (ie DIDACTICS) model for workforce development is no longer fit for purpose.
-Let’s consider some of those issues.
+These 5 features of training have inherent limitations as can be seen, but in the 21st century there are additional issues that mean the primary use of the education (ie DIDACTICS) model for workforce development is no longer fit for purpose.